It's a sunny January California morning living the

 pair ---- plus installation.

-distort.
-Sheetrock, made of paper, glue, and chalk, is not a
+Sheetrock, made of paper, glue, and chalk, is not a good material

-good material for reproducing sound from any speaker.
-Mounting
+for reproducing sound from any speaker.
+Mounting a speaker in

-a speaker in sheetrock is much as selecting a set of guitar strings
+Sheetrock is much as selecting a set of guitar strings for their

-for their potential increased volume and sustain, and stringing them
+potential increased volume and sustain, and stringing them on an

 compromises the sound of custom-installed speaker systems.